-Zika can be passed from a pregnant women to her fetus.
+Zika can be passed from pregnant women to their fetuses.
 Infection during pregnancy can cause certain birth defects.
 It can also be spread through sex, and likely through blood transfusions, though that is not yet confirmed.

 Zika also has been linked to Guillain-Barré syndrome.
 This is an uncommon disease of the nervous system, where a person’s immune system damages the nerve cells, causing muscle weakness and sometimes paralysis.

 The best way to prevent a Zika infection is to avoid getting bitten by mosquitoes.
 The most effective way is with insect repellents

 - Use repellents that have been approved by the EPA (Environmental Protection Agency).
 They are proven to be safe and effective.

 - Oil of Lemon Eucalyptus (OLE) or PMD (para-menthane-diol)